momentum-chain/whitepaper/README.md

 # Momentum

-A general-purpose blockchain platform implementing Proof-of-Popularity.
+Momentum is a general-purpose blockchain platform implementing the proof-of-popularity consensus mechanism.

 This repository only contains the source code to the (work-in-progress) whitepaper.
 For an implementation, please see the [momentum-go](https://github.com/momentum-foundation/momentum-go) repository.